 and he at last sinks back into his channel” (Book 9, lines 37-40)

 This imagery of a flowing river when compared to Turnus appears at first to be a compliment by Virgil on Turnus’ behalf, stating that Turnus is as tranquil as the Ganges and as life-giving as the Nile.
 However, when considering that these rivers belong to the East of Italy, in lands that are not as known or admired to the Romans as other nearby lands, it is not a hard jump to make that this comparison in fact jabs at Turnus, calling out his barbarous and forceful nature.
-This comparison is backed even further considering that earlier in the poem, Virgil compares the Greeks invasion of the House of Priam in Troy to a river with a negative connotation:
+This comparison is backed even further, considering that earlier in the poem, Virgil compares the Greeks’ invasion of Priam’s palace to a river, with a negative connotation:

 “Their soldiers stream across the palace -